David Morgan (frontiersman): French and Indian War

 During the French and Indian War, David fought under the command of Captain Charles Lewis with the 1st Virginia Regiment.
 He was also a defender at Fort Necessity and served under General Edward Braddock in the disastrous march on Fort Duquesne, present-day Pittsburgh.
 It was at Fort Duquesne that he received his famous Sabre scar on his left cheek from fighting the French.
 David also was a part of the Forbes Expedition that successfully captured Fort Duquesne.
-Other battles he fought in include the Battle of Jumonville Glen, Battle of the Wilderness, Battle of Great Cacapon, and many other important battles of the war.
+Other battles he fought in include the Battle of Jumonville Glen, Battle of the Wilderness, Battle of Great Cacapon, possibly the Sandy Creek Expedition, and several other important battles of the war.
 Then David, along with many other acquaintances, also helped to track and fight Indians and French soldiers.
 They tracked them from Buffalo Creek, to the West Fork River, to Cheat River, to the Allegheny Mountains, and Deckers Creek until they skirmished against the Indians and French, lost their trail, and finally had to camp along Deckers Creek.

 American Revolution

-David first served under his brother Zackquill earlier in the war, then served as private in Captain William Haymond's Co., Virginia Militia; he fought with the 10th Virginia Regiment for a few months; and was then Captain of 5th Co., 8th Lancaster Battalion under Col. Peter Grubb.
+David served in a militia company under his brother Zackquill, then served as a private under the command of Captain William Haymond's Co., Virginia Militia; he had previously fought with the 10th Virginia Regiment for a few months; and even earlier as Captain of 5th Co., 8th Lancaster Battalion under Col. Peter Grubb.
 He and the Morgan clan vowed themselves to George Washington and the American cause, and David was there willing to fight blue-coated in volley lines and frontier style.
 (Might have been because of his ancestral Welsh) He served in the American Revolution from about 1775 to the end of the war.
-He fought in numerous battles including Saratoga, Siege of Fort Laurens, Cowpens, skirmishes against the red man at Prickett's Fort, and many other engagements of the war.
+He fought in numerous battles including Saratoga, Siege of Fort Laurens, Cowpens, skirmishes against loyalists in the Ohio Country and Native Americans at Prickett's Fort, and, according to Glenn Lough's Now and Long Ago, western campaigns such as the Brodhead Expedition. other engagements of the war.
 His final rank leaving service was Captain.